mui/material-ui/docs/pages/blog/mui-core-v5.md

 They estimate that it will be performant enough, and they won't miss too much freedom.

 This tradeoff works **really well** when having a small, constrained engineering team or a large team building internal (/secondary) tools.
 But what about the medium/large size engineering team that works on ambitious projects?
-Shouldn't they have a better option than building the components from scratch to not include Material Design and maximize freedom?
+Shouldn't they have a better option for not including Material Design and maximizing freedom than building the components from scratch?

-We started working on this exact problem.
-We are isolating the logic of the Material Design components into hooks and unstyled components.
+We have started working on this exact problem, isolating the logic of the Material Design components into hooks and unstyled components.
 While the effort is still in alpha, you can already find the first building blocks in the `@mui/base` package.

-For instance, it's featuring:
+So far it features:

 - [Autocomplete](/components/autocomplete/#useautocomplete)
 - [Button](/components/buttons/#unstyled)